-The number of temporary (initial) hearings conducted in divorce and other family law cases increased slightly in 2015, to 318.
-This perhaps continues to indicate an improvement in the economic condition of families from the recession years of 2008-2013, where these types of hearings averaged 352 per year.
-The number of these types of hearings conducted in 2015 still exceeds the pre-2008 annual average (2002-2007: 253 per year) by over 25%.
-The majority of the litigants involved in these matters are appearing "pro se", unrepresented by counsel Many issues which would be more efficiently resolved if counsel were involved are not, which leads to an increasing number of contested hearings.
+The number of temporary (initial) hearings conducted in divorce and other family law cases increased by 5% in 2016 (from 2015 levels), to 334.
+Although higher than both 2014 and 2015 levels, the number of hearings remains below the average during the recession years of 2008-2013 (352 per year).
+This perhaps continues to indicate an improvement in the economic condition of families compared to that time period.
+The number of these types of hearings conducted in 2016 still exceeds the pre-2008 annual average (2002-2007: 253 per year) by over 30%.
+This represents the fact that more individuals are able to access the court system on these issues than was the case previously.
+However, the majority of the litigants involved in these matters continue to be appearing "pro se", unrepresented by counsel Many issues which would be more efficiently resolved if counsel were involved are not, which leads to more contested hearings than are necessary.
 This labor-intensive effort continues to place a strain on this two-person office.
 For this reason, in order to create additional court time to be able to conduct these hearings, beginning in 2014 the method of hearing several other types of cases was restructured.
 Those proceedings are now conducted less often, but in more intensive time blocks.
-Two year into this process, it appears to be producing intended results.
+Three years into this process, it appears to be producing intended results.

-Mediation program: The number of mediation referrals for 2015 (134) is down from the prior four years (153 per year average).
-However, this number nearly equals the annual average for the 2002-2010 time period (136 per year), and still far exceeds the typical average for years prior to that (for example, 1996-2001: 116 per year).
-This indicates a continued reliance on a program designed to resolve child custody/physical placement disputes without the necessity for court hearings, which by their adversarial nature can often become negative and counter-productive as relates to the best interests of children.
+Mediation program: The number of mediation referrals for 2016 (127) is down from the prior five years (145 per year average).
+Although slightly below the annual average for the 2002-2010 time period (136 per year), it still exceeds the typical average for years prior to that (for example, 1996-2001: 116 per year).
+The decrease in referrals is not the result of fewer case coming before the courts.
+Rather, it is the result of mediation being "bypassed" in more cases than was previously the case (that is, cases involving domestic abuse or, increasingly, the abuse of drugs, where, by statutory directive, mediation is discouraged).
+In cases where these factors are not an issue, there is a continued reliance on mediation to resolve child custody/physical placement disputes without the necessity for court hearings, which by their adversarial nature can often become negative and counter-productive as relates to the best interests of children.
 Without this program, which remains completely self-funded, the caseload strain noted immediately above would be even more severe.